YoYolops/fairlady/README.md

 6. **INFORM THE AMOUNT OF BYTES TRANSITING VIA TCP CONNECTION:** otherwise the other end won't know how many bytes should decode and might try to parse an invalid sequence

+7. **Send real data in tcp connection:** Curretly, NimbusProtocol has, in multiple of its variants, a data field that is currently mocked.
+It must dinamically identify the target file and collect the relevant data to be sent

 ### Commit Classes:
 Prototype:
 Feature: